 After visiting places like Varanasi and Gaya, I learned about the restoration work that Ahilyabai Holkar of Indore and Maheshwar had done.
 Then I kept hearing about the way she ran the Holkan Subedari that she inherited from her father-in-law.
 I was curious and keen about this woman from Indian history.
-Then I heard about a book on her written by the Lok Sabha speaker Sumitra Mahajan – unfortunately, the book is not available in public domain.
-As luck would have it, Mehta Publishers just then sent me this biography of Matoshri Ahilyabai Holkar.
+When I heard about a book on her written by the Lok Sabha speaker Sumitra Mahajan – unfortunately, the book is not available in public domain.
+As luck would have it, Mehta Publishers just then sent me this biography Karmayogini of Matoshri Ahilyabai Holkar.
 The original book is in Marathi and the English translation I read is by author’s daughter Sangita Soman.

 The biography of Ahilyabai Holkar traces her journey from birth to death – literally.
 The story begins when she is a little girl playing with her friends.
 Malharrao Holkar spots her as a child prodigy and gets her married to his son.
 The son turns out to be worthless and the Subedari of Indore passed to Ahilyabai.
 It remains with the various male heirs during her lifetime but it is she who remains in command.
-You read the book and you wonder how she survived and thrived in such a male dominated society of 18th CE, that too as a young widow.
+You read the book and you wonder how she survived and thrived in such a male-dominated society of 18th CE, that too as a young widow.
 The book thankfully brings out her strength of character well enough for you to understand why.

-A very emotional story telling takes you through various layers of Ahilyabai Holkar.
+A very emotional storytelling takes you through various layers of Ahilyabai Holkar.
 She is a woman who never had a great personal life.
 She struggled to keep her husband away from vices and maybe women but failed.
 At the same time, she fought for the honor of her Muslim co-wives when the whole society was on one side for their post-death rituals.
 She faced the same relationship with her son who took on his father.
 She smartly chose a son-in-law and that did help her to an extent but not for too long.
-She was widowed at a young age but had to see all her co-wives, daughters-in-law, grand-daughters-in-law and her own daughter perform Sati.
+And She was widowed at a young age but had to see all her co-wives, daughters-in-law, grand-daughters-in-law and her own daughter perform Sati.
 She probably tried to stop all of them, but could not stop any of them.

 At another level, Ahilyabai Holkar is the heir of Malharrao Holkar’s legacy.
 He trained her in politics, finance, and administration.
 She understood the relevance of being true to the Peshwas of Pune – who were the ultimate rulers of the region.
 Through this story, I understood how the various princely states worked in India.
 It was never one single empire but always a network of empires with loyalties clearly defined – not just politically but also financially.
 The financial structure is very interesting – you loot from others and you pay to your masters.
 The whole system is so well defined.